 The Shenzhen Metro is one of the easiest ways to get around if you choose to make your own way about.
 The train terminals and stations are announced in both English and Mandarin, meaning you’ll be able to get around without too much confusion.
 The tickets are cheap too, depending on how far you’re travelling, tickets will cost you between 2 Yuan to 11 Yuan.
 The only obvious downside to using the metro is that you will be doing so in one of the world’s busiest and most populated cities.
 If you need to get to a meeting during peak times, be prepared for long queues and large crowds.

 Shenzhen has a remarkable 10,000 buses making their way through the city every day.
 Considering the majority of the city is still relatively young, the bus network is relatively good.
 Far better than other major cities like Beijing or Shanghai.
 The difficulty with using the bus, however, is that they are horribly crowded for most hours during the day.
 It’s the cheapest way to get around for locals, and it shows.
 Whilst the actual bus stops are announced in English, the time tables showing departure times, bus numbers and lines aren’t.
 The last thing you’ll want to do is miss a meeting you’ve travelled so far for because you hopped on the wrong bus.

 Taxis in Shenzhen are well regulated, the official ones at least.
 There are a number of ‘fake’ or unlicensed taxis operating in Shenzhen often looking to take advantage of newly arrived visitors.
 The fake cabs are normally prevalent at tourist hotspots like border crossings or major hotels and restaurants.

 Shenzhen is one of China’s most attractive cities.
-Covered in local parks, with beautiful scenery surrounding everywhere you look, it’s no wonder that Shenzhen has quickly established itself as a global powerhouse.
+Covered in local parks, with beautiful scenery surrounding everywhere you look, and as such it’s no wonder that it has quickly established itself as a global powerhouse.